RyderBlues/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+line 53: There's a function inside of a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is going to be the same but the die roll is going to change.

 c.
 What is the lexical scope of `newRoll`?

+It is local to the personalDice function.

 ### Task 3 - Stretch Goals